Staq Infrastructure Overview

 WPStaq Container

-• CloudFront - Content Delivery Network (CDN)
+• CloudFront – Global Content Delivery Network (CDN)

-• S3 - Object Storage
+• S3 – Object Storage for media and backups

 • RDS – Managed Relational Database